josenaves/myreads/README.md

 > npm start
 ```

-A new window sould open in your default browser and you can play around with my app.
+A new window should open in your default browser and you can play around with my app.

 ## Libraries used